Villa Karaway Guest Arrival Information

 Our staff’s pay is included in your rental fee.
 Both Gloria and Elba are expecting tips.
-Suggested tips range from $10 to $20 (US dollars) per day PER guest for each of the help.
+Suggested tips range from $10 to $20 (US dollars) per day for each of the help.
 This is just a suggestion and they appreciate any kind of tip from the group.

 Enriqué would also appreciate a tip for any special services rendered such as restaurant reservations, activities, airport pick-ups/drop offs.

-Please note that Gloria speaks very little English.
+Please note that Ana speaks some English.
 Elba speaks more English.
 You can also call Enriqué for help.
 However, if you do not speak Spanish, you'll find that you can still communicate effectively.
 Try out some words - and have fun!
 We also have a few reference books on Puerto Vallarta.
 Please be respectful and leave the books for others to enjoy.
 There are business cards in this book that people have left for suggestions on where to go.
 If you would like, please add any other business cards to this collection.

 What to Bring

 While many supplies can be purchased in Puerto Vallarta, you might consider bringing the following: